ropensci/rnassqs/cran-comments.md

 ## R CMD check results
 There were no ERRORs, no WARNINGs, and 1 NOTEs

-The NOTE is because this is a new package
+The NOTE is because this is a new package.

 ## Resubmission
 This is a resubmission.
-In this version I have:
+In this version I have made requested changes to:

-* Changed description of package names, software names, and API names to be in single quotes (e.g. 'Quick Stats' in the title and description (and also throughout the documentation.)
+* Use single quotes around names of packages, software, and APIs (e.g. 'Quick Stats') in the title and description (and also throughout the documentation).

-* Explained acronyms in the description text (e.g. NASS).
+* Explain acronyms in the description text (e.g. NASS).

-* Provided executable examples in all exported functions.
+* Provide executable examples in all exported functions.
 Some of these cannot be tested because they require an authentication key.
 Those have been excluded from testing with \donttest{}.

-* Previous executable examples were excluded from testing with '\dontrun{}'.
-Those have been switched to '\donttest'.
+* Switch examples that should be excluded from testing to use '\donttest' instead of '\dontrun'.

 ## Downstream dependencies
 There are no downstream dependencies